Redline Markups and How Architectural Designers Use Them

 Architectural redline markups are a way of communicating your changes to the home designer or architect.
 Using red is important because it makes your changes stand out from the drawings.
 The main thing to remember is when you change one dimension it normally affects one or more other dimension.
 After you have the plan markup, scan or take picture and email it to me.
-If we need to meet I will be able to schedule a meeting after reviewing your markup.

 Two and Three Story

 Be careful changing any dimension that will affect stairs.
 Redline markups that move stairs on one floor will change the floor opening or landing point on the floor above or below.
 Exterior walls have a similar problem when creating redlines.
 Moving exterior walls will almost always change the story above or below.
 Of course the roof will also be affected when moving exterior walls.